Farrah, my recurring puppy hallucination, often appears when I’m in distress.

 Recently, feeling stressed and with no such appearance from Farrah, I realized that I kind of missed her, would have liked her there.
 Even if we want to label all psychosis as bad, she’s a free, ethical forever puppy that can’t really eat or poop, and who doesn’t want that?

 I wondered if Farrah was a psychotic/automatic self soothing technique.
-I can’t control it, but maybe some dysfunctional chemicals somewhere in my brain are saying, “Hey, man; chill out.
+I can’t control it, but maybe some dysfunctional chemicals somewhere in my brain are saying, “Hey; calm down.
 Here’s a puppy.”
 Or, Here’s some free dopamine.

 I’d much rather the dog than the ringing phone that I heard most of that day, at least.